freekrai/jolt/README.md

 *NOTE:* Because of the way conditions are defined, conditions can't have anonymous functions as their first parameter.

 ### Configurations
-You can make use of ini files for configuration by doing something like `config('source', 'myconfig.ini')`.
+You can make use of ini files for configuration by doing something like `option('source', 'myconfig.ini')`.
-This lets you put configuration settings in ini files instead of making `config()` calls in your code.
+This lets you put configuration settings in ini files instead of making `option()` calls in your code.

 ```php
 <?php